Elo rating system: Mathematical details

 This updating procedure is at the core of the ratings used by FIDE, USCF, Yahoo!
 Games, the Internet Chess Club (ICC) and the Free Internet Chess Server (FICS).
-However, each organization has taken a different route to deal with the uncertainty inherent in the ratings, particularly the ratings of newcomers, and to deal with the problem of ratings inflation/deflation.
+However, each organization has taken a different approach to dealing with the uncertainty inherent in the ratings, particularly the ratings of newcomers, and to dealing with the problem of ratings inflation/deflation.
 New players are assigned provisional ratings, which are adjusted more drastically than established ratings.
 The principles used in these rating systems can be used for rating other competitions—for instance, international football matches.
 Elo ratings have also been applied to games without the possibility of draws, and to games in which the result can also have a quantity (small/big margin) in addition to the quality (win/loss).
 See Go rating with Elo for more.

-Suggested modification

-In 2011 after analyzing 1.5 million FIDE rated games, Jeff Sonas demonstrated according to the Elo formula, two players having a rating difference of X, actually have a true difference more like X(5/6).
-Likewise you can leave the rating difference alone and divide by 480 instead of 400.
-Since the Elo formula is incorrectly over estimating the stronger player's win probability, they're losing points for winning, because their real win rate is under what the formula predicts.
-Likewise, weaker players gain points for losing.
-When the modification is applied, observed win rates deviate less than 0.1% away from prediction, while traditional Elo can be 4% off the predicted rate.

 Most accurate distribution model

 The first mathematical concern addressed by the USCF was the use of the normal distribution.
 They found that this did not accurately represent the actual results achieved, particularly by the lower rated players.
 Instead they switched to a logistic distribution model, which the USCF found provided a better fit for the actual results achieved.
 FIDE also uses an approximation to the logistic distribution.